ksclarke/jiiify-presentation/README.md

 ### Contact

-If you have questions about jiiify-presentation <a href="mailto:ksclarke@ksclarke.io">feel free to ask</a> or, if you encounter a problem, please feel free to [open an issue](https://github.com/ksclarke/jiiify-presentation/issues "GitHub Issue Queue") in the project's issue queue.
+If you encounter a problem or would like to make a suggestion, please feel free to [open a ticket](https://github.com/ksclarke/jiiify-presentation/issues "GitHub Issue Queue") in the project's issue queue.